samer27/SamIT1025/lab3/readme.md

 # Python

-1. What is meant by the "pseudo-code nature of Python" is it is a plain language description of the steps in an algorithm or another system.
+1. The "pseudo-code nature of Python" is it is a plain language description of the steps in an algorithm or another system.
 Or, pseudo-code consists of short English phrases used to explain specifc tasks within a program.
 Ideally, pseudo-code should not not include keywords within any particular computer language.
 Instead, psuedo-code ought to be written as a list of consecutive phrases.
 We can even draw arrows to show looping processes.
 Indentation can be used to show the logical program flow in pseudo-code also.

 Writing pseudo-code saves time later during the coding and testing stages of a program's development and helps communication between designer, coder, and project managers.
 For example, some projects may use pseudo-code for design, others may use flow charts, and some a combination of both.